JoernT/AppBlueprint/README.md

 sudo might be needed on some systems like OSX.
 This will download and setup the development listed in your `package.json` file.
 As a result you'll get a folder 'node_modules' being created.

 Note:
 watch your console for errors during `npm install` to ensure you get a working installation.
+Sometimes administrator rights are needed for a correct install.

 #### 3. initialize Bower